 Symmetry and Balance

-Judges will compare competitors’ left and right sides, as well as their upper and lower body development, to ensure that no single area is overly dominant or underdeveloped.
+Judges will look at competitors’ left and right sides, and the muscles in their upper and lower bodies, to make sure no single area is too big or too small.

 Stage Presence and Posing